 Much of the reason for introducing the RPZ policy can be traced to developments in the Irish rental market since 2013.
-The period 2007 to 2016 saw significant change in the Irish housing and rental market with prices and rents declining sharply post the international financial crisis of 2007/2008 before stabilising and then increasing strongly from 2013 onwards.
-The increases post-2013 reflect the swift turnaround in Irish economic activity as the country emerged from a protracted downturn between 2007 and 2012.
-Irish economic activity declined by 12 per cent1 during this period with unemployment increasing sharply from 4.7 to 14.7 per cent.
+The period 2007 - 2016 saw significant change in the Irish housing and rental market with prices and rents declining sharply post the international financial crisis of 2007/08 before stabilising and then increasing strongly from 2013 onwards.
+The increases post 2013 reflect the swift turnaround in Irish economic activity as the country emerged from a protracted downturn between 2007 and 2012.
+Irish economic activity declined by 12 per cent during this period with unemployment increasing sharply from 4.7 to 14.7 per cent.
 However, since 2013, the Irish economy has recovered strongly, resulting in a substantial increase in housing demand.
-The supply side of the market has been much slower to recover.
-Consequently, with demand outstripping supply, house prices and rent levels have, since 2013, grown by 46 and 29 per cent respectively.2
+The supply-side of the market has, as is often the case after a substantial crash, been much slower to recover.
+Consequently, with demand outstripping supply, house prices and rent levels have, since 2013, grown by 46 and 29 per cent respectively.